francoisdevlin/config-expressions/examples/README.md

     $ ./pattern-getter.rb dev02.sample.db.url
     'jdbc:oracle:thin:@dodcld.juniper.com:1521/ddebtomcatsvc'

+### Further optimization

+It is possible to optimize this event further with a small change to process.
+For example, if we adopt a convention that every db user must be named after the application, we can replace the `*` dictionary with one entry

+	"*.*$app_name.db.username" : "DDO_${app_name}_DBA_READ"

+This will also remove the need to even maintain a list of usernames in _configuration_, as our pattern file will provide a _convention_ instead.

 # Patterns Reference
 The following patterns are available in a label, with the high precedence matches towards the top